EvanCastner/HCI-CG-Final/README.md

 npm install
 Start the development server:
 npx vite
 Open the local address shown in your terminal (usually http://localhost:5173).

+---

-💻 Option 2: Run in GitHub Codespaces
+### Option 2: Run in GitHub Codespaces
-Open this repo in Codespaces
+- Open this repo in Codespaces
-(click the green “Code” button → “Open with Codespaces” → “New Codespace”) Install dependencies: npm install
+    (Click the green “Code” button → Open with Codespaces → New Codespace)
+- Install dependencies:
+- npm install
-Start the server:
+- Start the server:
-npx vite
+- npx vite
-When the preview port appears (5173), click “Open in Browser.”
+- When the preview port (5173) appears, click “Open in Browser.”

+---

-🧠 Learning Goals (for now)
+### Learning Goals (for now)
-Understand the basics of rendering 3D objects in the browser Learn how to use Three.js to create and manipulate geometry Gain experience working with modern web development workflows (npm, Vite, GitHub Codespaces) Eventually expand this into a complete 3D visualization or animation project 📌 Next Steps (to edit later)
+- Understand the basics of rendering 3D objects in the browser
+- Learn how to use Three.js to create and manipulate geometry
+- Gain experience working with modern web development workflows (npm, Vite, GitHub Codespaces)
+- Eventually expand this into a complete 3D visualization or animation project

+---

+### Next Steps (to edit later)
-Finalize what the 3D scene will represent (robot, environment, visualization, etc.)
+- Finalize what the 3D scene will represent (robot, environment, visualization, etc.)
-Add interactivity (camera controls, object animations, etc.)
+- Add interactivity (camera controls, object animations, etc.)
-Possibly integrate textures, lighting, or imported 3D models (via .glb / .gltf) 🧰 Commands Summary
+- Possibly integrate textures, lighting, or imported 3D models (.glb / .gltf)

+---

+### Commands Summary
 Command	Description
-npm install	Installs dependencies npx vite	Starts local dev server npm run build	Builds optimized version (optional)
+npm install	Installs dependencies
+npx vite	Starts local dev server
+npm run build	Builds optimized version (optional)
+### Screenshots (optional)
+Add screenshots or GIFs here once your 3D scene is running.
-📜 License
+### License
 This project is for educational purposes as part of an HCI / graphics-related class assignment.
+### Author
+Evan Castner